Razik18/MasterThesis/README.md

 # MasterThesis
-Repo for the work done arounf my master thesis
+Repo for the work done around my master thesis